ramblingadam/ghibli-browser/README.md

-# Studio Ghibli Film Browser
+# Discover Ghibli
-A clean, responsive web app for discovering and learning about films produced by the renowned Japanese animation company Studio Ghibli.
+A responsive web app which helps new fans discover the full breadth of Studio Ghibli's incredible film catalog.
+Sure, everybody's seen Spirited Away, but have you ever heard of Porco Rosso, or Pom Poko?

 Built with HTML, CSS, and JS.
 Utilizes the [Studio Ghibli API](https://github.com/janaipakos/ghibliapi).